EnterpriseDB/tpa/docs/configure-instance.md

 #### Manual updates

-Bearing these 'in mind, after TPAexec deployment, any manual updates for settings that override **$PGDATA/postgresql.conf** on any node should be made only to **$PGDATA/conf.d/9999-override.conf**, because any other file may get overwritten or overridden by subsequent settings at service start time.
+Bearing these in mind, after TPAexec deployment, any manual updates for settings that override ``$PGDATA/postgresql.conf`` on any node should be made only to ``$PGDATA/conf.d/9999-override.conf``, because any other file may get overwritten or overridden by subsequent settings at service start time.
 This is where you should configure any setting that requires persistence after reboot.